-3h.
-Horace Downtown Neighborhood Plan - Consultant Selection
+9. Horace Downtown Neighborhood Plan - Consultant Selection

-Mr. Maddox presented the recommendation of SRF with subconsultant Tallgrass Landscape Architects for the Horace Downtown Neighborhood Plan.
+Mr. Maddox presented SRF with subconsultant Tallgrass Landscape Architects.
 Metro COG released an RFP for consultant services for completion of the Horace Downtown Neighborhood Plan on January 4, 2024.
 Metro COG set a budget of \$196,473 for the completion of the Plan.
 Proposals were due to Metro COG on Friday, January 26, 2024.
 Staff received five (5) proposals from consultants.
 One consulting firm asked for their proposal to be withdrawn from consideration before interviews were conducted.